 Best of friends Helena and June live together in Kent and both need different levels of support from a carer.
 Attracted by the cost savings of sharing a live-in carer, they contacted Helping Hands to see whether we could help them.

-Today, Stella is providing live-in support for both Helena and June.
+Today, Stella is providing daily-living assistance for both Helena and June.
 As their requirements are different – Helena has learning difficulties and June is living with spina bifida – Stella can easily the manage the support she provides.
 The three of them even managed to go on a carer-assisted holiday to Benidorm.

 We caught up with the two vibrant ladies to find out how their support is going.